Veterinary Client Education: Free Resources, Tips, and Best Practices

 Does your veterinary hospital or practice provide clients with pet health awareness and training?
-Pet owners may not be knowledgeable of the latest news about animal health for cats or dogs.
+Pet owners may not be knowledgeable about the latest news about animal health for cats or dogs.

 As a veterinary partner, you should include pet care information through your veterinary information network to dog and cat owners who are clients at your practice.